-The trend in land prices this year, was much as we expected, seeing a decrease in land values for the majority of our association territory.
-It does appear that the rate at which prices are decreasing is beginning to slow.
-For the total area that High Plains Farm Credit covers, the value of good upland crop, which is considered as productive class II soils, decreased approximately 9% compared to decreasing by 21% last year.
-The value of marginal upland crop ground, soils classes III, IV, and VI decreased approximately 5% compared to 15% last year.
+The trend in land prices this year seems to show that most land prices are still trending downward but at a much slower rate for the majority of our association territory.
+For the total area that High Plains Farm Credit covers, the value of good upland crop, which is considered as productive class II soils, decreased approximately 8.5% compared to decreasing by 9% last year.
+The value of marginal upland crop ground, soils classes III, IV, and VI decreased approximately 10%.
 And the value of pasture decreased approximately 10%.
 These figures are based on sales in our territory and a few counties just outside our territory where we do significant business.

 A recent trend that has been noticed is that pure crop land or pure pasture land sales have been selling at a premium to tracts that are diversified.
 The appraisers will continue to monitor this and see if it remains a trend in the coming years.

 We also completed a study of land prices by region:

 - North Region (Decatur, Norton, Phillips, Smith, Sheridan, Graham, Rooks and Osborne)

 - Central Region (Gove, Trego, Ellis, Russell, Lane, Ness, Rush and Barton)